vetlugindl-mcm/recognised/PROJECT_RULES.md

 # Project Manifesto & Engineering Standards (v2025.12)

 > **Context:** December 2025.
 > **Philosophy:** "Premium Utility".
 The application serves as a high-precision tool for document processing.
-It combines monochromatic aesthetics with robust, strictly typed logic.
+It combines monochromatic aesthetics with robust, strictly typed logic and kinetic, physics-based interactions.

 ---